DanielSarmiento04/api_gateway/README.md

 ## Introduction

-A simple schema that the project try to follow is the next
+A simple schema that the project follow is the next

 <p align="center">
   <img src="docs/Diagrams.jpg" height ="300px">